Work in Progress

 -

-Trust Building Across Identity Groups: An Experiment in Kazakhstan (With Yoshiko Herrera and Andrew Kydd)
+Trust Building Across Identity Groups: An Experiment in Kazakhstan (With Yoshiko Herrera, Andrew Kydd, and Evgeniia Mitrokhina)

 Mistrust is a common cause of conflict between individuals belonging to different identity groups.
 When can such mistrust be overcome?
 We study this question using an experiment based on a trust game between members of different social identity groups.
 In particular, we study the effect of hearing about positive interactions across group lines on the willingness of individuals to take a chance on cooperating with outgroup members.
 We field the experiment in Kazakhstan, focusing on relations between Kazakhs and Russians.